A Metric Space for Point Process Excitations: Results

 Stability~\cite{ref:bacry} was ensured by setting $\gamma=\sfrac{1}{\sqrt n}$, constraining the Frobenius norm $\norm{\Phi}_F= 1$ that upper-bounds the $L^2$-induced norm, which itself upper-bounds the spectral radius of the influences $\rho(\Phi)$, the real criterion.

-In line with Goodhart's Law~\cite{ref:goodhart}, different facets of the model apparatus were scrutinized.
-First, we sought to determine whether the baseline tends to reach high in-sample likelihoods yet abysmal out-of-sample likelihoods, including extreme outliers.
-Specifically, not only are statistics on each likelihood important but also the relationship between the two.
-We thought to convey it through a total least squares~\cite{ref:groen} slope and centroid, followed by its root mean-square error (RMSE) in the first four outcome columns of Table~\ref{tab:synthetic}.
-The centroid gives empirical means for train and test $\log L$, and the slope how much the test varies with the train.
-Did our models recover the chain of causation?
-We opened up the empirical $[p_{ijr}]$ estimates and computed their Hellinger distance~\cite{ref:campbell} from those stipulated by the ground truth.
-For each ``to be caused'' event $j$, the quantities $(i,r)\mapsto p_{ijr}$ are framable as a discrete probability distribution, the empirical construction of which makes it poorly suited numerically for the more widespread KL-divergence measure, unlike the Hellinger distance.
+In line with Goodhart's Law~\citeyear{ref:goodhart}, different facets of the model apparatus were scrutinized.
+First, we sought to ascertain whether the baseline tends to reach high in-sample likelihoods yet abysmal out-of-sample likelihoods, including extreme outliers.
+We bootstrapped the mean difference between the train and test log-likelihoods, arriving at confidence intervals for the test-train gap in Figure~\ref{fig:synthetic-gaps}.
+This metric is a common indicator of overfitting.
+Its applicability is more tenuous in the empirical records scrutinized in \S\ref{sec:real}, where the process is not guaranteed to be stationary.

+There are further questions one could ask than the descriptive means and standard deviations of train and test $\log L$ in Table~\ref{tab:synthetic}.
+Did our models recover the chain of causation between excited events?
+We opened up the empirical $[p_{ijr}]$ estimates and computed their Hellinger distance~\cite{ref:campbell} from those stipulated by the ground truth, as if they were categorical distributions.
+For each ``to be caused'' event $j$, the quantities $(i,r)\mapsto p_{ijr}$ form empirical histograms that are poorly suited numerically for the more conventional KL-divergence measure, unlike the Hellinger distance.

+Was the matrix of asymmetric influences $\varphi(k,l)$ recovered correctly?
+We visualized the squared errors between the ground-truth influences and those of the final estimate in Figure~\ref{fig:synthetic-rmse}.

+Digging deeper, it is often pertinent to examine residual distributions.
+Our point-process model considers some events as (probably) excited by the past and others as purely white-noise background occurrences.
+These background events innovate the process by possibly triggering new dynamics.
+Should our model fit the record, then it may be called upon to sample the likely background events from the rest.
+The interarrival times of that subset ought to follow an exponential distribution with rate parameters $\mu(k)$.
+By the Poisson superposition principle~\cite{ref:ogata}, we may inspect the distribution of all background events against $\textrm{Exp}(\mu\coloneqq \sum_k \mu(k)).$ Those quantiles are illustrated in Figure~\ref{fig:synthetic-quantiles}.

+Finally, as the intrinsic dimensionality $m$ is unknown in practice, we reevaluated \texttt{HHG-B} under mismatched dimensionalities against the static $(m=2)$ ground truth.
+These results were included for the $(30,900)-$case on the bottom of Table~\ref{tab:synthetic}. $(\varepsilon_1,\varepsilon_2)$ remained unchanged.